mr-heck/The-Golden-Shell/README.md

 #  The Golden Shell
-My submission for Juniper Dev's **The Very Serious Game Jam**.
 ### Cover
 ![Cover](poster.png)

+My submission for Juniper Dev's **The Very Serious Game Jam**.

+## Theme

+Spinning

 ## About The Game
-The Golden Shell is a 2D side-view game where the player controls an armadillo on a journey to reach the legendary Golden Shell while avoiding various obstacles.
+The Golden Shell is a 2D side-view game where the protagonist is  an armadillo.
+Who is on a journey to reach it's home The Golden Shell while avoiding various obstacles.
+Obstacles such as the poacher the traps and the predators.
 The project was created during a game jam with a limited development time.

 ## Screenshots